 Deaf individuals who serve as language specialists in order to provide a perspective of communication that hearing interpreters do not inherently have.
 DI’s have specialized training and/or experience in the use of gesture, mime, props, drawings and other tools to enhance communication.
 Deaf Interpreters possess native or near-native fluency in American Sign Language and are recommended for a broad range of assignments where an interpreter who is Deaf or hard of hearing would be beneficial, such as with a client who is Deaf and also cognitively low-functioning.

-Tactile Interpreting (for Deaf/Blind)
+Tactile Interpreting (for Deaf-Blind)

 A method of communication for those who are blind and Deaf or hard of hearing.
 The tactile interpreter will place their hand(s) on top of or below the Deaf person’s hand(s).
 The interpreter will make tactile signs on the person’s hand so that they can feel and understand what’s being said.
 Tactile interpreters communicate the conversation as well as offering a visual description of the speaker’s facial features, body language, and the environment, providing their client with the same access and experience as other attendees.

-Pidgin Signed English (PSE)
+Pidgin Signed English

 Also referred to as contact signing, was developed through a mixing of ASL and English.
 This type of signing, like ASL, has no written form.
 This variety of signing arises from contact between sign language and an oral language.
 It is common in signing communities that are exposed to hearing communities.